elkhayati-yasser/Elastic-security/installation guide.md

-# Installation guide for Ubuntu Server 22.04
+# Detailed Installation guide for Ubuntu Server 22.04

 Update statement will search for available updates for your system and installed programs based on the sources defined in ***/etc/apt/source.list***